Camping coach: GWR locations

-Coronation week 1937
+Coronation week 1937 on the GWR

 Camp coaches were used during coronation week in 1937 when some eight berth vehicles were moved to Henley-on-Thames and Wargrave in the London area to provide accommodation for parties wishing to witness the coronation.
 The coaches were let at twice the normal hire rate for the week.

 Southern Railway

 The Southern Railway (SR) introduced camping coaches from the summer of 1935, they had fewer vehicles available compared to the others of the Big Four companies with a total of 24 coaches in use by 1939.
 They participated in the provision of accommodation for Coronation week by locating some camping coaches at Tattenham Corner.

 The Southern Railway restored camping coach facilities at several holiday sites in Devon and Cornwall in 1947.
 They were able to use 21 of the original 24 coaches, and converted three more to replace the lost ones.

-Construction and layout
+SR construction and layout

 The 24 Southern Camping Coaches were in two batches of 12: